Goodhart's law: Priority and background

 Numerous concepts are related to this idea, at least one of which predates Goodhart's statement.
 Notably, Campbell's law likely has precedence, as Jeff Rodamar has argued, since various formulations date to 1969.
 Other academics had similar insights at the time.
 Jerome Ravetz's 1971 book Scientific Knowledge and Its Social Problems also predates Goodhart, though it does not formulate the same law.
 Ravetz discusses how systems in general can be gamed, focusing on cases where the goals of a task are complex, sophisticated, or subtle.
-In such cases, the persons possessing the skills to execute the tasks properly seek their own goals to the detriment of the assigned tasks.
+In such cases, the skilled person executing the tasks properly wants to meet their own goals to the detriment of the assigned tasks.
 When the goals are instantiated as metrics, this could be seen as equivalent to Goodhart and Campbell's claim.

 Shortly after Goodhart's publication, others suggested closely related ideas, including the Lucas critique (1976).
-As applied in economics, the law is also implicit in the idea of rational expectations, a theory in economics that states that those who are aware of a system of rewards and punishments will optimize their actions within that system to achieve their desired results.
-For example, if an employee is rewarded by the number of cars sold each month, they will try to sell more cars, even at a loss.
+As applied in economics, the law is also implicit in the idea of rational expectations, an economic theory that those aware of a system of rewards and punishments will optimize their actions within that system to achieve their desired results.
+For example, if an employee is rewarded based on the number of cars sold each month, they will try to sell more cars, even at a loss.